1.What’s your story? Where are you from?

 13. Favourite genre of music?

-I like classic piano music because I’ve been playing piano for about 15 years.
+I like classical piano music because I’ve been playing the piano for about 15 years.
 When I am making my work, I usually listen to piano music.

 14. What are your hobbies?

 I like to walk around Tokyo, go to galleries and museums, and go on trips to draw.
 I want to go to Moomin World in Finland to see that sky blue house in the near future.

 15. If you weren’t an artist, what would you be?